Hiking the East Coast Trail Newfoundland

 How Difficult is the East Coast Trail?

-Altitude is not a problem and there are no days on this itinerary where you are summiting a peak.
+Altitude is not a problem, and there are no days on this itinerary when you will be summiting a peak.
 It’s a rolling terrain.

 I personally think some of the hardest parts are the longer distances (10 miles a day) when you want to stop frequently to take pictures of the stunning coastline!
 You will have to make sure you stay within a reasonable time and know what time it gets dark.